-* or any other child
+or any other child

+>

-For example, a couple with one child qualify for 2 bedrooms, a single parent with a girl aged 6 and a boy aged 12 qualify for 3 bedrooms.
+> For example, a couple with one child qualify for 2 bedrooms, a single parent with a girl aged 6 and a boy aged 12 qualify for 3 bedrooms.
 Follow the link on the right to the LHA Rates (Valuation Office Agency) website to calculate your LHA rate.
 Leeds LHA rate calculator can be found in the external links section of this page.

+>

-Who is the shared rate paid to?
+> Who is the shared rate paid to?

+>

-If you are single and under 35 you get the shared accommodation rate of LHA no matter what size of property you rent.
+> If you are single and under 35 you get the shared accommodation rate of LHA no matter what size of property you rent.
 You will also get the shared rate if you are single and over 35, or a couple without children and live in shared accommodation.

+>

-However if you are a single care leaver under 22, are severely disabled, or between 25 and 34 and have been homeless at any time for more than 3 months, you may be able to get the 1 bedroom rate – contact us if you think that this may apply to you.
+> However if you are a single care leaver under 22, a foster carer, are severely disabled, or are between 25 and 34 and have been homeless at any time for more than 3 months, you may be able to get the 1 bedroom rate – contact us if you think that this may apply to you.

+>

-Can I get an extra room if my carer stays some nights?
+> Can I get an extra room if my carer stays some nights?